Having recently moved, we loved our beautiful new yard. It was spacious and neatly groomed with lots of seasonal

 Of course, Ash sent me to Home Depot again for a 50-pound bag of concrete mix for fixing up the mailbox post.
 (Good thing I have practice from those 40-pound dog food bags!)

 Before mixing the concrete, he had to get the mailbox post in place and leveled properly.
 He dropped it in the hole and used a level to get it standing straight up.

 Then using some scrap wood, he nailed on some temporary wooden supports to keep the mailbox post in place.

 For the concrete, Ash emptied the mix into the wheelbarrow.
-Then, he used the original packaging box as a measurement cup and added in the correct proportions of water per the directions.
+Then, he used the original packaging box as a measurement cup and added the correct proportions of water per the directions.

 He gave the mixture a really good mixing with a shovel until all the chunks were gone and a nice flowing slurry of concrete was left.
 After, he tilted the wheelbarrow and carefully poured the mixture into the mailbox hole.

 Ash let the concrete dry for most of the day in the hot sun.
 By evening time, he was out working again.
 He removed the temporary supports from the mailbox post and gave it a gentle push.

 The brand new mailbox post stood very firm and straight in the concrete.

 Happy with the results, we covered the rest of the hole with extra dirt and packed it down tightly with an 8 lb tamper.

-For decorative purposes, I had purchased a pointed plastic fence post cap to install at the top of this mailbox post.
+For decorative purposes, I purchased a pointed plastic fence post cap to install at the top of this mailbox post.
 It made the mailbox look so stately.

 Sized to fit a 4 x 4 mailbox post, it went on very easily.
 I secured it in place with some small screws.

-Then, we attached the freshly painted mailbox to the new post, and adhered some exterior numbering stickers for the address.
+Then, we attached the freshly painted mailbox to the new post and adhered exterior numbering stickers for the address.

 Here’s a picture of our fixed up mailbox:

 Our slanted eyesore of a mailbox became a stately structure almost overnight.

-We now had a beautiful mailbox which suited the rest of the yard.
-This fixing up our mailbox project that had a huge impact for minimal cost and effort.
+We now had a beautiful mailbox that suited the rest of the yard.
+This fixing up our mailbox project had a huge impact for minimal cost and effort.